kretkowl/tdb/README.md

 # Building

-Application is written in Java, any fairy recent version will do.
+Application is written in Java, any recent version will do.
 It has no external dependencies besides lombok.
 On my fairy slow machine, execution times are around 0.1s-0.2s when working with small databases with OpenJDK.
 To achieve better performance application can be easily native-compiled using GraalVM.
 Config for serialization is added in `src/main/resources`, building native image then is as simple as invoking in `target`